open-learning/git4ol/README.md

 To https://github.com/open-learning/mock.git
  * [new branch]      markdown@0.1.0/assignment/1#first-attempt -> markdown@0.1.0/assignment/1#first-attempt
 ```

+### Submission

+Assignment submissions are handled using git pull-requests from the student's assignment branch to the teacher's review branch.

 How pull-requests are managed will differ from teacher to teacher.
 In this example we're going to go old-school and use `git request-pull` to generate a pull-request that can later be sent to the teacher in whatever way they want it.